quenerapu/TRECE/README.md

 ### Step 3

-Run it in your browser
+Run it in your browser.

 ### Step 4